corite/qcal/README.md

 # qcal

-qcal is a quick calendar application for CalDAV servers written in Go.
+qcal is a CLI calendar application for CalDAV servers written in Go.
 In contrast to other tools it does not cache anything.
 It can fetch multiple servers / calendars in parallel which makes it quite fast.